 A word (or a few) on working pressure ratings:

 Rubber industrial hose is typically marked by the manufacturer with the working pressure rating directly on the hose.
 This is calculated based on a burst test at the factory, without taking into account what couplings will be installed, how they will be installed, and how the hose will be used.
 The actual assembly rating may be much different than what is stated.
-For example, air hose is typically rated at 200 or 300 PSI and therefore will state this along the hose layline, but your assembly pressure may be much lower…An assembly maximum working pressure cannot be higher than its lowest rated component.
+For example, air hose is typically rated at 200 or 300 PSI and therefore will state this along the hose layline, but the hose assembly pressure may be much lower…A hose assembly’s maximum working pressure cannot be higher than its lowest rated component.
 In the above air hose example, Chicago universal couplings (see photo of red air hose) are factory rated at 150 PSI, when installed properly.
 This rating also assumes they are used at ambient temperature without any added stress.
 The hose clamp is another key factor in establishing a working pressure rating.
 Ensuring that the clamp does not decrease your assembly working pressure rating is two-fold.
 First, it must be compatible with the hose type, the coupling, and application, and carry an equal or greater maximum pressure capability.
 Second, it must be installed per manufacturer procedure and torque or tightness recommendation.
 Make sure the clamp is installed tightly, but not gouging deep into the hose, and ensure that the coupling is inserted fully and the clamp is seated properly.